0x41424142/qualysdk/docs/patch.md

 options:
-  -h, --help           show this help message and exit -o, --output OUTPUT  Output xlsx file to write results to -j, --job-id JOB_ID  Specify the job ID to get results for --kwarg key value    Specify a keyword argument to pass to the action.
+  -h, --help           show this help message and exit -o, --output OUTPUT  Output xlsx file to write results to -j, --job-id JOB_ID  Specify the job ID to get results for.
+Can be used multiple times --kwarg key value    Specify a keyword argument to pass to the action.
 Can be used multiple times
 ```